Semi-local string comparison: algorithmic techniques and applications: Acknowledgement

 \chapter{Acknowledgement}

 This work was conceived in a discussion with Gad Landau in Haifa.
-The imaginative term ``seaweeds'' was coined by Yu.~V.~Matiyasevich during an author's presentation in St.~Petersburg.
-I thank Philip Bille, Peter Krusche, Gad Landau, Victor Levandovsky, Sergei Nechaev, Lu\'is Russo, Andrei Sobolevski, Nikolai Vavilov, Oren Weimann, and Michal Ziv-Ukelson for fruitful discussions, and the anonymous referees of my previous papers for their comments, which helped to improve this work.
+The imaginative term ``seaweeds'' was coined by Yuri Matiyasevich during a presentation by the author in St.~Petersburg.
+I thank El\.zbieta Babij, Philip Bille, Pawe\l{} Gawrychowski, Tim Griffin, Dima Grigoriev, Peter Krusche, Gad Landau, Victor Levandovsky, Sergei Nechaev, Dima Pasechnik, Lu\'is Russo, Andrei Sobolevski, Nikolai Vavilov, Oren Weimann, and Michal Ziv-Ukelson for fruitful discussions, and many anonymous referees for their comments that helped to improve this work.

 \printindex